 If you are using them to attract beneficial insects, then again planting several together will make more of an impact too.
 To suppress nematode eggs, putting more in your beds and planting them annually will have more long-term benefits.

 I believe in science.
-But I also believe that many of us gardeners have intuitive skills to understand our soil and our plants.
-While I may have spent the brunt of this post debunking garden myths and some of our short-hand ways of explaining well-established garden wisdom, I still think there's truth in the tried and true.
+However, I also believe that many of us gardeners have intuitive skills to understand our soil and our plants.
+While I may have spent the brunt of this post debunking garden myths and some of our short-hand ways of explaining well-established garden wisdom, I still think there’s truth in the tried and true.